shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 1. <b>Model</b>, <b>function representation</b> (sometimes also <b>hypothesis space</b>): What kind of functions do I look for? <br/>(In the example: single straight lines)
 2. <b>Objective</b> or <b>loss function</b> [[3]](#[3]): Criterion for evaluating whether the learned function is good.
 Often this is the <b>training error</b>, a measure of how well the learned function accounts for the training data. <br/>(In the example: distance between samples and function)
-3. <b>Learning algorithm</b>: In which way to come up with functions (or parameters) in order to get a good value for the loss function.<br/>(In the example: random guessing)
+3. <b>Learning algorithm</b>: In which way to come up with functions (or parameters) in order to get a good value for the loss function.<br/>(In the example: random search)

 Moreover, if you learn from training data of the form (input, output), the approach is called *supervised learning*.
 The picture is that the pupil comes up with different inputs, and a supervisor gives the pupil a hint by telling her the right output, and the pupil tries to figure out the regularity (aka function) from these hints.